MixMedia/Getty Images

 Add your rent and utility payments to your credit history

 There’s one more way for college students to improve their credit histories and boost their credit scores — and that’s by reporting their rent and utility payments to the credit bureaus.
-Services like Experian Boost, which allow you to include bill payments on your Experian credit report, are some of the best ways to build credit without a credit card.
+Services like Experian Boost, which allow you to include bill payments on your Experian credit report, can help you build credit without a credit card.

 Bottom line

-If you’re a college student learning how to use credit for the first time, practicing these kinds of smart credit moves can lead to a better credit card before you know it — and, more importantly, an excellent financial future.
+If you’re a college student learning how to use credit for the first time, a student credit card could help.
+By using the card responsibly and making other smart credit moves, you could land a better credit card before you know it — and build a solid financial future.

 Editorial Disclaimer